 You know when some object in your life has always caught your eye, but you have no clue what purpose it serves?
 Such as holes on pen caps or the hole in the center of a can’s tab.
 We’re here to break down at least one mystery for you: the little pocket-like opening in your underwear.

 This opening is known as the panty gusset.
 While not one side should go left unsown, substandard underwear manufacturers often leave one end open to create a pocket-like space.
 Don’t be disappointed to find out it is no place to store tampons, nor a decoration or design feature — it’s for a way better purpose: hygiene!

 What is a Gusset?

-Eby’s subscription program allows you to get a variety of styles and colors from the seamless and most comfortable panties on the market, delivered right to your doorstep!
-Subscribers get exclusive discounts and access to new releases.
+EBY’s subscription program allows you to get the most comfortable panties on the market in a variety of styles and colors you’ll love, delivered right to your doorstep!
+Subscribers get exclusive discounts and access to early releases.

 So don’t delay your intimate hygiene any longer, and let’s empower women together — now is the time to join us!